adisakshya/cryptoid/README.md

 Welcome to cryptoid repo!

-cryptoid is a simple python application that facilitates encryption and decryption for secure communication in presence of third parties
+cryptoid is a simple python cryptographer that facilitates encryption and decryption for secure communication in presence of third parties

 ## Installation

 ### Step 1:
-Download the repository using github or git eg.git clone https://github.com/adisakshya/keylogger
+Download the repository using github or git eg.git clone https://github.com/adisakshya/cryptoid

 ### Step 2:
 Install the modules by running `python -m pip install requirements.txt`